maya-paz/cse15l-lab-reports/lab-report-1.md

+Name: Maya Dautoff

+PID: A15512320

+***

 Hello, welcome to my first lab report!

 In this lab report, I will be showing what happens when I use the `cd`, `ls`, and `cat` commands with different arguments.